JingShing-Python/Python-Voice-Order/README.md

 ## Ver1.3.1 Add tkinter module
 * Add a ```order_program.py``` can use tkinter to order.
+* Add threading to process front end and back end

 ## To do list
 * More calculate option